do-community/do-ansible-inventory/README.md

 * `--tag TAG` - limits the inventory to only Droplets with the specified tag
 * `--ignore HOSTNAME` - pass a Droplet's hostname to exclude it from the inventory. **This option can be used multiple times**
 * `--group-by-region` - create groups for each DigitalOcean region.
 Default behavior.
-* `--group-by-tag` - create grooups for each Droplet tag.
+* `--group-by-tag` - create groups for each Droplet tag.
 Default behavior.
 * `--no-group-by-region` - Do not create groups for each DigitalOcean region.
 * `--no-group-by-tag` - Do not create groups for each Droplet tag.
 * `--out FILE` - write the inventory to the specified file